Nadyna/Chocolate_Sales_ML/README.md

 # Chocolate Sales Prediction with Machine Learning
-Chocolate sales prediction with Random Forest and Gradient Boosting

 This project explores and models chocolate sales data using machine learning techniques.
 It includes a full data science workflow from data exploration and preprocessing to predictive modeling and evaluation.